Jonny Hepworth: Castleford Tigers

-He commented after the game: "We've worked hard all season and it's just what we wanted.
-They gave us everything in the first half and then we piled on the pressure and eventually got there.
-It was probably the biggest game of my life and it was great."

-Leinster
+Hepworth's move to Castleford Tigers was made permanent in July 2003, signing a three-year contract.
+Castleford were relegated from the Super League in 2004, but Hepworth helped them re-gain promotion, and played in the 2005 National Leagues One Grand Final victory against Whitehaven.

+In September 2005 he switched codes and signed for Celtic League side Leinster.

+Featherstone Rovers

+Hepworth returned to rugby league with Championship side Featherstone Rovers in 2011.
+He retired in 2013 due to injuries.

+Rugby union

 Before making his full début for Leinster against Edinburgh in Dublin on 6 November 2005 he said: "Apart from playing for a local team in Wakefield when I was 15, coming on against Bath was my first competitive game.
 But I think I've adapted well and fitted in well here."

 "I'm picking up bits as we go along and settling in well, hopefully I can make a full début today and show what I can do."

 "If I was switching to be a union forward it'd be difficult, but as a utility back in league you can fit in more quickly.
 In league there's not much kicking, it's mainly just torpedo kicks when you're punting."

 "But here everyone can kick and our coach David Knox has been helping me out with that."

 He also featured for Clontarf in North Dublin.
 He then signed for the Leeds Tykes, joining up again with Daryl Powell, the Leeds Tykes' first team coach.

 Hepworth joined the Rotherham R.U.F.C. for the 2010–11 RFU Championship, and made an immediate impression with his pace in possession and tenacious defence.